Best and Worst Driving Cities in the US

 The safest city to drive in, according to statistics gathered by an insurance company, is Kansas City.
 Residents there average 12 years between insurance claims.
 Brownsville, Texas, took the second spot on that list, and Madison, Wisconsin, was third.

 Despite the “wide open spaces” being a factor in the best places to drive, Montana and Wyoming, both states with a surplus of space, do not make the “best” list due to the high number of fatal auto accidents in each, some of which may be attributed to their selective 80-mile-per-hour speed limits on some highways.
-The auto fatality statistic also bumps many Southern states off of the “best” lists, as Mississippi, Alabama, and Arkansas all have highway fatality rates of more than 20 per 100,000 residents.
+The auto fatality statistic also bumps many Southern states off of the “best” lists, like Mississippi, Alabama, and Arkansas all have highway fatality rates of more than 20 per 100,000 residents.